 Our neighborhood hosts a costume exchange!
 Everyone brings old costumes, school play wardrobes, church play outfits, etc. to someone’s house and we all exchange.
 It does not work out perfectly each year since kids are all different sizes, but it often works out that someone can use one of your old costumes and you find an ideal outfit for your little one.

-Tip #2 – Visit a consignment, outlet or your local Goodwill Store
+Tip #2 – Visit a thrift store or local consignment sale

 Not only do these stores often have a variety of gently used costumes to choose from, but they often have costumes that still have the original tags on them!
 It will allow your child to still look through a selection of costumes in their size, but save you money in the long run.

 Also, if you have part of a costume, this is another great spot to find additional items.
 Do you only need a train hat?
 Are you searching for black boots to complete an ensemble?
-Look no further than your local Goodwill!
+Thrift stores are a great place to pick up these items.

 Tip #3 – Reuse costumes from older siblings/cousins